-This Constitutional Amendment establishes 12 at-large Senators to be elected by a national popular vote.
-These at-large Senators shall serve six-year terms, and four seats shall be up for election during each regularly scheduled general election.
-This creates a bloc of Senators, comprising 10% of the body, who are directly responsive to the national public will, forcing the Senate to move its agenda towards the majority will.

-It also establishes 12 at-large Electors who shall cast their votes in the Electoral College for the winner of the national popular vote, better aligning Electoral College outcomes with those of the national popular vote and provide an incentive for candidates to win the popular vote instead of campaigning in a handful of swing states.
+This Constitutional Amendment establishes 12 at-large Senators to be elected through a nationwide system of ranked choice voting.
+These at-large Senators shall serve six year terms, and four seats shall be up for election during each regularly scheduled general election.
+It also establishes 12 at-large Electors who shall cast their votes in the Electoral College for the winner of the national popular vote.